 Giving back to the community: Aegis Living’s Potato Soup Foundation

-Aegis Living is focused on helping seniors find meaning in their golden years and maintain cognitive function for a happier healthier life, but it also puts in the effort to give back to the employees that help make that possible.
+Aegis Living is focused on helping seniors find meaning and purpose, and maintain cognitive function for a happier, healthier life.
+We also focus on giving back to the employees that help make that possible.
 This is precisely why Aegis Living runs the Potato Soup Foundation – to help staff members who find themselves in times of need.

 The beginnings of the Potato Soup Foundation

 Chief executive officer and founder of Aegis Living, Dwayne Clark, had a difficult life as a child.
 Raised largely by a single mother struggling to get by, there were times when he and his mom went without food or money.
 In fact, as Clark divulged in a moving interview, they once went an entire week surviving on nothing more than potatoes.

 “When I was probably about 16 years old, there’s about a week in my life where my mom and I didn’t have a lot to eat,” Clark said.
 “And so she actually stole some potatoes from her place of employment and we lived on potato soup for about eight or nine days.
 During that time, she would say, ‘Now I don’t want you to forget, employees have needs just like we’re having this need right now and, you always need to be there for their employees and they’ll always be there for you.’”

 Clark never forgot his mother’s words.
 As conditions got better for him and his mother and he grew into a young man, he would keep the sentiment close to heart.
 And when he went on to found Aegis Living, he began looking for ways that he could help his own employees during their time of extreme need.
 That’s when, in 2005, he began the Potato Soup Foundation.